 Back in the New Jersey courts, the plaintiffs in the earlier case of Lewis v.
 Harris went on to join the Garden State Equality v.
 Dow 434 N.J.Super 163 (Law Div.2013) case, arguing that civil unions that were created in 2006 did not establish equal rights for same-sex couples.
 The New Jersey court agreed with the plaintiffs, pointing out that the Windsor case extended the federal benefits of marriage only to same-sex couples in legally recognized marriages, not civil unions.
 In September 2013 the New Jersey State Superior Court ruled in the Garden State Equality v.
 Dow case that same-sex couples were being denied equal rights in New Jersey, and ordered same-sex marriages to be allowed beginning on October 21, 2013.Getting Married in New Jersey

 Same-sex couples can now marry in New Jersey and enjoy the same benefits and protections that opposite-sex couples enjoy.
 Same-sex couples follow the same procedures and are subject to the same requirements of opposite-sex couples.
 For same-sex couples that married in another state, the State of New Jersey will recognize the marriage so long as the out-of-state marriage is consistent with the laws of New Jersey.
-If you have any questions about same-sex marriage, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.Sources
+If you have any questions about same-sex marriage, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.Sources

 New Jersey Department of Health - Same Sex Marriage